iloveitaly/sql-ai-prompt-generator/README.md

 - Snapshot of Table Structure: Understand the columns, types, and organization of your table at a glance.
 - Sample Rows: Includes INSERT statements to describe the data in your table.
+- Extracts Table and Field Comments: If you have comments on your tables or columns, they will be included in the prompt.

 ## Usage